 Help your communities with needlework outreach

 Outreach events are EGA-sponsored activities that benefit the communities around our chapters.
-You can share your outreach project with our National Chairman, Liz Alexander, using this form, and you can report outreach activities to either the Region Outreach Chairmen or the Chapter Outreach Chairmen.
+You can share your outreach project with our National Chairman, Beate Lies, using this form, and you can report outreach activities to either the Region Outreach Chairmen or the Chapter Outreach Chairmen.

 Region Outreach Chair